Katie Razzall

 Katherine Mary Razzall (born 31 October 1970) is an English journalist and television newsreader.
 She works for BBC News as its media editor and culture editor, having previously been a Newsnight reporter.

-Early life
+Education and early life

-Razzall was born in Wandsworth, London, daughter of the British Liberal Democrat politician and parliamentarian Lord Razzall and his first wife, Elizabeth Christina (née Wilkinson); they separated when Katie was about three years old.
-She was educated at the University of Oxford where she studied philosophy and modern languages at Pembroke College.
+Razzall was born in Wandsworth, London, daughter of the British Liberal Democrat politician and parliamentarian Tim Razzall, Baron Razzall and his first wife, Elizabeth Christina (née Wilkinson); they separated when Katie was about three years old.
+She was privately educated at Westminster School and the University of Oxford where she studied philosophy and modern languages as an undergraduate student at Pembroke College, Oxford.

 Career

 Razzall started her career on an ITN traineeship before working for Channel 4 News as a reporter in 2000.
 After 14 years at Channel 4, Newsnight hired Razzall as a special correspondent in January 2014.
 In May 2019, Newsnight promoted Razzall to UK editor.
 She presented Newsnight while standing in for the programme's former main host Emily Maitlis in May 2020 during the scandal over Dominic Cummings.
 She continues to occasionally act as stand-in presenter on Newsnight.

 On 29 July 2021, it was announced that in November of the same year, Razzall would take the place of BBC News' arts editor Will Gompertz in the new role of its culture editor.
 In January 2023, she succeeded Amol Rajan as the BBC's media editor, whilst retaining her role as the culture editor.

 Razzall has for several years presented The Media Show on BBC Radio 4; since 2024 she has co-hosted the programme with Ros Atkins, the BBC's Analysis Editor.